hareesh-r/Geeks-Social/README.md

 If the user is unaware whether the soil is suitable for planting, they can upload the image of the soil which will be verified using the Deep Learning algorithm developed using [IBM watson studio](https://www.ibm.com/in-en/cloud/watson-studio) in the provided Juypter Notebook Environment,and plants that are suitable for that soil type are predicted.

+If users can't plant themselves,they can choose the plant they want and the best place to plant it,and the admins will plant it for them!

 <img src="https://raw.githubusercontent.com/Harshithaa-G/Geeks-Social/main/images/DNN.jpg"/>

 The model.h5 file will be produced by using a **Deep Neural Network (DNN)** with 7 Layers to train with Soil images, The layers will be trained using a Sequential model and relevent images.
 We will be using [Tensorflow](https://www.tensorflow.org/) module provided by Google, specifically Keras API to implement the Sequential training using Deep Learning Techniques like